jadis0x/LuminousInjector/README.md

 A simple DLL injector that injects a DLL into another process using LoadLibrary.

-Edit the config.json file to specify the target application name (processName) and the path of the DLL to be injected (dllPath).
+Edit the config.json file to specify the target application name (processName).
-Run the program and initiate the injection process.
+Run the program and select the dll to inject using the "open file" popup.
 <br><br>

 `config.json example`